 The Milwaukee Brewers had a fantastic 2011 season.
 Fans got to see National League MVP Ryan Braun lead the team all the way to the National League Championship Series.
 The Brewers had their best season in over twenty years, and they are sure to make 2012 just as exciting.
 Miller Park tickets for the 2012 season will be in demand.
 The team will pick up right where they left off in 2011, when they play the St. Louis Cardinals on opening day in Milwaukee.
 Home games aren't always sold out, but the best seats go fast.

 Miller Park is the best place to tailgate.
 Parking at the stadium is divided into sections named after National League teams.
 Someday, there is sure to be a parking section named after current greats like Jon Axford, Ryan Braun, Prince Fielder, and Corey Hart.
 Parking sections are also divided by names like Preferred, and General.
-When tailgating in the parking lot, you will find easy access to rest rooms, and walkways to the ballpark.
+When tailgating in Milwaukee's Miller Park, you will find easy access to rest rooms, and walkways to the ballpark.

 Miller Park Seating and Layout

 - Miller Park tickets for the field level range from the best seats in the house to the bleachers